Creating a Standout Summary for Your Entry Level Data Analyst Resume

 Entry Level Data Analyst Resume Summary Examples

 In case you just want some examples or inspiration here are some summaries you can borrow.
-If you want more info on how to write an effective one yourself check out the rest of the article below or set up a Career Breakthrough Consultation with me.
+If you want more info on how to write an effective one yourself, check out the rest of the article below or set up a Career Breakthrough Consultation with me.

-STEM Degree – Recent Statistics major graduate:
+STEM Degree – Recent Statistics Major Graduate

-Non-STEM Degree – Recent Psychology major graduate:
+Non-STEM Degree – Recent Psychology Major Graduate

-No Degree:
+No Degree

 Introduction

-To land a job as an entry-level data analyst you’ll need a resume that stands out.
+To land a job as an entry-level data analyst, you’ll need a resume that stands out.
 This often means including a professional summary, even if you don’t have much work experience yet.
+A strong summary can make up for a lack of job history and help hiring managers see why you’re the perfect candidate for the job.
+In this blog post, we’ll discuss what makes a great summary and how to write one that will help you get the job you want!

 What is a Resume Summary?